Carlos Sainz Jr.: Formula BMW

 Sainz raced in Formula BMW Europe in 2010 with the EuroInternational team.
 He was also part of the Red Bull Junior Team programme.
 He made his Formula BMW debut during a guest drive in the Formula BMW Pacific series at Sepang, Malaysia where he was ineligible to score points as a guest driver.
 However, he placed second in the opening race in Malaysia.
-That debut was followed by a 4th place.
+That debut was followed by a fourth place.
 The following race day, he retired from the first race but won the second race.
-He finished 7th in the following race.
+He finished seventh in the following race.
 He missed the next race in China but returned to Singapore.
-He finished 6th in the first race and 2nd in the second race.
+He finished sixth in the first race and second in the second race.
 He missed the Japanese races but returned to win the season finale in Macau.
-Overall, in 9 races he achieved 3 pole positions, 2 wins, and 2 fastest laps.
+Overall, in nine races he achieved three pole positions, two wins, and two fastest laps.

-In Formula BMW Europe, he started his career with a podium position of 3rd and 6th place at the Circuit de Catalunya.
-At Zandvoort, he took 5th and 2nd place.
-At Valencia, he scored 7th and 10th place.
-A weekend at Silverstone saw him take 3rd place and a victory in the following race, his first that season.
-Hockenheim saw him take 11th and 6th place.
-A 4th and a podium position of 3rd.
-Robin Frijns was on a charge, scoring a podium position in every race but 3, two of which he finished in 4th.
+In Formula BMW Europe, Sainz started his career with a podium position of third and sixth place at the Circuit de Catalunya.
+At Zandvoort, he took fifth and second place.
+At Valencia, he scored seventh and tenth place.
+A weekend at Silverstone saw him take third place and a victory in the following race, his first that season.
+Hockenheim saw him take 11th and sixth place.
+A fourth and a podium position of third.
+Robin Frijns was on a charge, scoring a podium position in every race but three, two of which he finished in fourth.
 A double retirement at Spa put him out of championship contention.
-An 8th and 6th at the season finale at Monza followed.
-He finished the season 4th with 227 points.
+An eighth and sixth at the season finale at Monza followed.
+He finished the season fourth with 227 points.

-Sainz also competed in the UK Formula Renault Winter Cup, finishing 6th in the first race and retiring from the second race at Snetterton.
+Sainz also competed in the UK Formula Renault Winter Cup, finishing sixth in the first race and retiring from the second race at Snetterton.